 J.T.
 Stevens Elementary

-The school namesake was a Fort Worth resident for 30 years who dropped out of school in the eighth grade.
-When Mr. Stevens retired as a hardware store owner, he donated 66 acres for the school site along with nearly 90 other acres for Fort Worth ISD school sites.
-Mr. Stevens, who died in 1975, said he wanted students to have more opportunity that he had.
+Our school’s namesake was a Fort Worth resident for 30 years who dropped out of school in the eighth grade.
+When Mr. Stevens retired as a hardware store owner, he donated 66 acres for this school site along with nearly 90 other acres for other Fort Worth ISD school sites.
+Mr. Stevens, who died in 1975, said he wanted students to have more opportunities than he had.